Germany's largest ever cocaine shipment seized by customs | DW | 02.08.2019

 Nearly €1 billion worth of cocaine has been seized in the German port city of Hamburg.
 The drugs were found in 211 sports bags.

-Customs confiscated a record four and a half tons of cocaine in a shipping container in Hamburg, northern Germany, with a street value of nearly €1 billion ($1.1 billion), it announced on Friday.
+Customs confiscated a record 4.5 metric tons (5 short tons) of cocaine in a shipping container in Hamburg, northern Germany, with a street value of nearly €1 billion ($1.1 billion), it announced on Friday.

 The drugs were discovered two weeks ago during a routine check, resulting in the largest cocaine shipment ever seized in Germany.